Cyfrin/Updraft/courses/foundry/2-foundry-fund-me/22-zksync-devops/+page.md

 ### Introduction

-There are notable differences between the EVM and zkSync Era VM, as detailed in the [zkSync documentation](https://docs.zksync.io/build/developer-reference/ethereum-differences/evm-instructions).
+There are notable differences between the EVM and ZKsync Era VM, as detailed in the [ZKsync documentation](https://docs.zksync.io/build/developer-reference/ethereum-differences/evm-instructions).
 In this lesson, we will explore some DevOps tools designed to help run tests and functions on both VMs.

 ### `foundry-devops` Tools

-In the `FundMeTest.t.sol` file, certain tests that run on Vanilla Foundry may not work on zkSync Foundry, and vice versa.
+In the `FundMeTest.t.sol` file, certain tests that run on Vanilla Foundry may not work on ZKsync Foundry, and vice versa.
 To address these differences, we will explore two packages from the [foundry-devops](https://github.com/Cyfrin/foundry-devops) repository: `ZkSyncChainChecker` and `FoundryZkSyncChecker`.
 This lesson will cover how to use these packages effectively.

 ```js
 import { ZkSyncChainChecker } from "lib/foundry-devops/src/ZkSyncChainChecker.sol";